aeternity/hyperchains-whitepaper/staking.md

   - Attempting to withdraw more than AB will result in an error.

 - **Automatic Re-Staking:**
-  - Tokens unlocked after the Payout Epoch become part of AB.
+  - Tokens do not automatically unlock, instead if no change in staking is registerd they remain at stake.
-  - Participants must call `adjustStake()` during the next Staking Epoch to commit these tokens to the next staking cycle.
+  - Participants must call `adjustStake()` during the next Staking Epoch to free tokens during the next staking cycle.

 ---